maddieross/coding-challenge/README.md

 Website is hosted at https://pcodechallenge.herokuapp.com/

+A test account has been created and populated with employees and dependents.

+Email: test@email.com

+Password: pass

 To begin using the application a user would created an account so employee and dependent information can be saved.
 Once an account has been created the user can add employee information (name, paycheck amount, number of dependents).
 The information is saved in a database so that it can be accessed later to create a preview of the benefit deduction.